Step by step, here’s how it works:

 Up to two

 The nonprofits must provide breast care/research, they must be in good standing with the IRS and their state, and they must have a Guidestar rating of at least 50%.
-Any entity that does not meet these minimum standards will be reviewed on individual merit and the Carolina Cups board will make final decision.
+Any entity that does not meet these minimum standards will be reviewed on individual merit and the Pledge the Pink Foundation board will make final decision.

 The fundraising deadline for this program is October 15.
-It takes about a month to finalize due diligence and prepare necessary paperwork, so the goal is to distribute the funds sometime between Nov 1 and Nov 15.
+It takes about a month to finalize due diligence and prepare necessary paperwork, so the goal is to distribute the funds by Dec 1.